 Nothing glitters as much as NYC in the winter.
-Vibrant colors and bright lights mark the arrival of the holiday season, and some places really pull out all the stops.
+Vibrant colors and Christmas light displays mark the arrival of the holiday season, and some places really pull out all the stops.
 Take to the streets of NYC and witness some shining and twinkling light displays that would make the stars jealous.
 From returning favorites like the Tree at Rockefeller Center and Macy’s holiday windows, to over-the-top displays in Dyker Heights and LuminoCity Festival on Randall’s Island, here’s where the holiday spirit really shines!

 Luminaries at Brookfield Place